strvcom/DeallocTests/README.md

 You can find more advanced example of usage here:
 * https://github.com/strvcom/ios-learning-department-app.git
 * https://github.com/strvcom/iWeather-MVVM.git
-The DeallocTests there are used for both view controllers and other
+These dealloc tests contain both view coordinator testing and also "invisible" objects testing in real app conditions.

 The Podfile adds DeallocTests support to the app's test target.